SBA 7(a) and SBA Community Advantage Loans

 What is an SBA 7(a) loan?

 The SBA 7(a) loan program makes funding from $50,000 to $5 million possible for startups and growing businesses in any qualified industry.
 The SBA 7(a) rates fluctuate, and the rate is determined by your financing needs.
 The SBA Community Advantage loan program, which provides loans of up to $250,000, is a unique type of 7(a) loan designed to provide additional support for businesses operating in underserved areas.
-In general, the program details are the same for 7(a) and SBA Community Advantage loans.
+In general, the program details are the same for SBA 7(a) loans and SBA Community Advantage loans.
+The SBA 7(a) qualifications and the SBA Community Advantage qualifications are similar as well.

 - Loan amounts: Up to $5 million (maximum of $250,000 for Community Advantage)